 Understanding perfume notes is crucial for anyone who wants to find their signature scent.

 Let’s understand these notes further.

-The Middle or Heart Note
+The Importance of Middle or Heart Notes

 No matter your favourite key note preference, find your perfect perfume in our amazing collection of niche fragrances.

 One of the best ways to identify the different notes in a fragrance is to smell it at different stages of the dry down.